vista-/denog17-containerlab-workshop/README.md

 Try to capture only a specific interface's operation state!

-You can also view a graph of the values, sort of like Grafana, but not with not as many bells and whistles!
+You can also view a graph of the values, sort of like Grafana, but not with as many bells and whistles!
 This shows that Prometheus stores the data, unlike gNMIc.

 ![Prometheus time series graph](./images/prom-graph.png)